DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 Makefile (an alternative Make system to the traditional GNU make system).
 The -DJP2FLAG=OFF disables JP2000 support.
 This is temporary.

-## New ENV meanings
+## New Environmental Variable meanings
-ISISROOT is now the directories that hold the binaries.
+$ISISROOT is now the directory that holds the ISIS3 binary files.

 ## Custom data and test data directories
-Custom data and test data directories now have to be relative to the new ISISROOT Therefore your data or testdata directories must be next to your build or install directories.
+Custom data and test data directories now have to be relative to the new $ISISROOT Therefore your data or testdata directories must be at the same hierarchical level as your build or install directories.